JITESH1101/RISC-V-SoC-Tapeout---WEEK-4/DAY2/README.md

 # DAY2

+This learning module for Day 2 bridges the gap between fundamental MOS device physics and the behavior of a core digital logic gate.
+The investigation began by examining the Velocity Saturation Effect in short-channel devices, noting how it causes a shift from a quadratic to a linear dependence of drain current on gate voltage.
+This advanced device characteristic was then used as the foundation for a detailed analysis of the CMOS inverter.
+The session culminated in a step-by-step graphical derivation of the inverter's complete Voltage Transfer Characteristic (VTC) by systematically merging the load curves of the constituent PMOS and NMOS transistors.

 # SPICE Simulation for Lower Nodes

 - A SPICE simulation was performed to analyze the characteristics of a MOS device with a channel width (W) of 1.8μm and a channel length (L) of 1.2μm.
 This results in a W/L ratio of 1.5.